 Bok choy - My favourite asian vegetable!
 Ridiculously versatile.....also ridiculously easy for the leaves to turn brown if not stored correctly.
 The same as kale, moisture will ruin Bok Choy.
 Store it uncut in a cotton vegetable bag in the crisper drawer.

 Mushrooms - If you do use plastic bags....be warned, that's the worst way you could store mushrooms.
 They produce their own fluid, so putting them in their own little greenhouse plastic bag will make them slimy.
-These should be kept in a paper bag or cotton bag in the fridge (not the crisper drawer!) to stop them drying out.
+These should be kept in a paper bag or cotton bag in the fridge (not the crisper drawer!) to stop them from drying out.

 In the fridge, in water:

-Carrots - Chop this up into long thinnish slices and store in a jar of water to keep it hydrated and crunchy!
+Carrots - Chop this up into long thinnish slices and store it in a jar of water to keep it hydrated and crunchy!
 Did you know, if you have a limp carrot, it's not off, it's just thirsty?
-Before you throw it away follow the same method mentioned here, leave it for 24 hours in the water filled jar, and you'll be surprised to find a fresh, crunchy carrot brought back to life!
+Before you throw it away follow the same method mentioned here, leave it for 24 hours in the water-filled jar, and you'll be surprised to find a fresh, crunchy carrot brought back to life!

 Cucumber - Slice into thin sticks (think hummus dipping sized), store in a jar with water and close the lid to make your cucumbers last.

-Here's four bonus tips to reduce your household food waste:
+Here are three bonus tips to reduce your household food waste:

 Pre-plan your meals for the week.